robzor92/robzor92.github.io/docs/admin/alert.md

  ...
 ```

-To test the alerts by creating triggers from Jobs and Feature group validations see [Alerts](../compute/alerts.md).
+To test the alerts by creating triggers from Jobs and Feature group validations see [Alerts](../../user_guides/projects/jobs/alert).

+## Conclusion
+In this guide you learned how to configure alerts in Hopsworks.